SoftwareHeritage/swh-deposit/README-getting-started.md

 in one shot.

 For this, we need to provide:
-- the files with the right content-types
+- the contents and their associated correct content-types
 - either the header `In-Progress` to false (meaning, it's finished after this query) or nothing (the server will assume it's not in progress if not present).